Cray-HPE/docs-csm/000-INFO.md

 user@hostname > ./command
 ```

-## Commmand prompts for network switch configuration
+## Command prompts for network switch configuration

-The prompts when doing network swtich configuration can vary widely
+The prompts when doing network switch configuration can vary widely
 depending on which vendor switch is being configured and the context
 of the item being configured on that switch.
 There may be two levels
 of user privilege which have different commands available and a